Losant/losant-docs/docs/organizations/members.md

 Each of your invitees will receive an email with instructions on how to join your organization.
 If they do not already have a Losant account, they can create one as part of the invitation acceptance process.

 Once a user is invited, administrators may view the details of the invitation from the `Invite Details` screen.
-This can be accessed by clicking on the email of the invitee from either the `Organization Overview` or `Members` screen.
+This can be accessed by clicking on the email of the invitee from either the `Organization Overview` or `Pending Invitations` screen.

 ![Organization Invite Details](/images/organizations/organization-invite-details.png "Organization Invite Details")